 - 2 jalapeño peppers, seeds removed & chopped

-Place butter in a large microwave-safe measuring cup.
+- Place butter in a medium microwave-safe bowl.
 Heat for 1 minute then stir until all butter is melted.
-Whisk in oil, brown sugar and honey to the butter and stir.
-Add egg, buttermilk, chopped jalapenos and green onions.
+Whisk in vegetable oil, brown sugar, and honey.
+Add egg, buttermilk, chopped jalapenos, and green onions.
 Continue whisking until well blended.

-Remove from oven and let cool for 5 minutes.
-Loosen sides with silicone spatula then invert into basket.
-Serve warm with butter.
+- Remove from oven and let cool for 5 minutes.
+Invert into a basket and serve warm with butter.